 The Euro has many problems.
-The most obvious outer problem is rising bond yields and threat of sovereign debt default.
-Related to sovereign debt default is a banking default, e.g. from Spanish banks which would cause knock on effects.
+The most obvious outer problem is rising bond yields and the threat of sovereign debt default.
+Related to sovereign debt default is a banking default, e.g. from Spanish banks which would cause knock-on effects.
 But, the problems of the Euro are deeper than just the issue of bond yields and debt default.

 So far the current policy involves:

 - Asking countries in trouble to pursue austerity and cut government spending – hoping that reducing budget deficits will restore stability to the bond market and avoid the need for further bailouts.

 - Providing temporary loans to help governments meet the shortfall. e.g. the Spanish government are being given bailout funds so the Spanish government can bailout the Spanish banks.

 - Structural reform and internal devaluation to help improve competitiveness in peripheral Eurozone countries